Glenn S. Gerstell: Post-government career

+Gerstell has focused on threats posed by the People's Republic of China.
 In 2023, Gerstell expressed concern about JPMorgan Chase's commercial partnership with TikTok parent company ByteDance on payments technology.
 He argued it was a "step in assisting a major Chinese company, ByteDance, facilitate payments on a platform that does present national security risks."
+He has advocated for improving the security of the U.S. Department of Defense's supply chain to keep out unwanted Chinese components and has warned about the extent of Chinese hacking of American communications systems and infrastructure.